FINCHOSAURUS:Dino-themed Activities for Readers

 Invite your readers to test their dino-knowledge with a set of 20 trivia cards and score sheets.
 For either solo or group play, your readers can invent their own game or challenge.

-DOWNLOAD Finchosaurus Triviasaurus (PDF)
+Finchosaurus Triviasaurus

 Write a T-Rex Acrostic Poem